 We often think of confidence, integrity and mental intelligence as key components of great leadership.
 But what about emotional intelligence?
 Sometimes called EQ, emotional intelligence refers to a person’s ability to understand how their emotions impact their own behavior, as well as their sensitivity towards others’ emotions.

 According to Daniel Goleman, author of Emotional Intelligence, your practical intelligence may help you enter a career.
 However, “…Once you are in that field, emotional intelligence emerges as a much stronger predictor of who will be the most successful, because it is how we handle ourselves in our relationships that determines how well we do once we are in a given job.”

-Lee Stuart, leadership programs manager at the KU Edwards Campus (KUEC), seconds the importance of EQ on the job.
+Dr. Lee Stuart, leadership instructor at the KU Edwards Campus (KUEC), seconds the importance of EQ on the job.

 “Leaders with high EQ receive feedback from subordinates, colleagues, and customers that they are authentic, transparent, place relationships before tasks and have a collaborative orientation,” Stuart said.

 “That means leaders who make it a priority to understand their emotions and pay attention to the emotions that motivate others’ behaviors are better at connecting with their teammates and employees, as well as successfully working together with others.”

 Want to know how your EQ stacks up?
 Start by testing yourself.
 The Global Leadership Foundation offers a free online emotional intelligence test to help you get started.
 Psychology Today writer Susan Krauss Whitbourne, Ph.D., also suggests considering the four dimensions of emotional intelligence listed below.
 Consider your responses to the following questions: